PanosGreg/Invoke-AzCommand/readme.md

 This is a wrapper around `Invoke-AzVMRunCommand` that adds support for a few extra things.
 Specifically it supports objects (for both input and output), streams, timeouts and parallelism.
-And also compression on output to support sizes a bit larger than 4KB.
-As well as output of remote error records onto the local machine.
+And also compresses the output to support sizes a bit larger than 4KB, it shows the remote error records onto the local machine and finally enriches the objects with the computername.

+In general I tried to simulate the functionality of `Invoke-Command` through the Azure run command.

 ## Out-Of-Scope

 The following features are out of scope, at least for now:

-- no logging in the remote machine
+- no logging in the remote machine (you can do that on your own of course)
-- no encryption
+- no encryption (I may add encryption later on)
-- I don't enrich the output objects (for ex. add the computername)

 ## Timeout settings: